SUBSCRIBE TO OUR FREE NEWSLETTER

 Royal Dutch Shell on Friday announced that it would not renew its partnership with the American Legislative Exchange Council (ALEC), citing the corporate lobbying organization's continued denial of climate change, in a move that environmental groups say does nothing to absolve the oil giant from its destructive business model.

-"ALEC advocates for specific economic growth initiatives, but its stance on climate change is clearly inconsistent with our own," said Shell spokesperson Curtis Smith on Friday.
-"We have long recognized both the importance of the climate challenge and the critical role energy has in determining quality of life for people across the world.
-As part of an ongoing review of memberships and affiliations, we will be letting our association with ALEC lapse when the current contracted term ends early next year."
+"ALEC advocates for specific economic growth initiatives, but its stance on climate change is inconsistent with our own," said Shell spokesperson Curtis Smith on Friday.
+"We have long recognized both the importance of the climate challenge and the critical role energy has in determining the quality of life for people worldwide.
+As part of an ongoing review of memberships and affiliations, we will let our association with ALEC lapse when the current contracted term ends early next year."

-For decades, ALEC has pushed against federal efforts encouraging private companies to invest in renewable energy sources.
+ALEC has pushed against federal efforts to encourage private companies to invest in renewable energy sources for decades.
 Shell follows BP as the latest oil giant to abandon the controversial right-wing group after a campaign led by the Union of Concerned Scientists.
 According to the Guardian, the Canadian National Railway--a major coal transporter--also quietly severed its financial ties with ALEC on Friday.

 But while the campaign against ALEC helps highlight the group's role in spreading climate science denial, simply ending partnerships with it is not enough to salvage the fossil fuel industry's reputation among environmental activists--particularly as Shell continues its controversial mission to drill for oil in pristine Arctic waters.